 The UK government’s policy is that Brexit will not affect Irish citizens at all.
 Other European citizens have to apply for a new “settled status” or risk losing their right to live and work in the UK after it leaves the European Union.
 But the government’s position is that Irish people have a general right to live in the United Kingdom which is entirely separate to their rights as EU citizens:

-2.6.
-Irish citizens enjoy a right of residence in the UK that is not reliant on the UK’s membership of the EU.
-They will not be required to apply for status under the
+Irish citizens enjoy a right of residence in the UK that is not reliant on the UK’s membership of the EU.This means that Irish citizens do not need to apply for status under the

 1/ As this has come up again, here is my explanation (originally from 31 July 2017) of why the Ireland Act 1949 is insufficient to guarantee a special immigration status for Irish citizens in the UK.